thegreenwebfoundation/carbon.txt/README.md

 _An example of a carbon.txt file for a digital service provider._

-#### What upstream provider services can I specificy?
+#### What upstream provider services are accepted?

-A list of accepted upstream provider services can be found on this [FAQ page](/FAQ-SERVICES.md).
+A list of accepted upstream provider services can be found on this [FAQ page](/faq/FAQ-SERVICES.md).

 If there's a particular service you'd like listed, but which isn't on that page then please contribute to [this issue](https://github.com/thegreenwebfoundation/carbon.txt/issues/16).